 The ankle is a complex part of the body where the tibia and fibula leg bones meet the talus foot bone.
-The stretchy ligaments hold these bones together and permit movement.
-It is a part of the body that is especially prone to injury due to its complexity.
+(See illustration.)
+Ligaments hold these bones together and allow movement.
+The ankle is especially prone to injury because of this complexity.

 Who gets ankle pain?

 Anyone of any age can experience ankle pain.
 Ankle pain is often caused by an accidental fall or sports injury.
 It is more common in athletes and in active men under the age of 24.
 In women, ankle pain is more prevalent in those over 30.

 Ankle pain is most commonly caused by a sprain.
 A sprain is an injury to the ligaments connecting the ankle bones.
 A sprain can occur when the ankle is twisted out of its normal position, usually towards the inside of the leg, causing the ligament to overstretch or tear.

 Ankle pain can also be caused by a fracture of one of the bones in the ankle.
 Because the fibula is quite small compared to the tibia, it is the bone that most commonly breaks.
 Less common causes of ankle pain include arthritis, gout, and infection.

 Achilles tendonitis, or overusing the calf muscles at the back of the leg, can also cause ankle pain.
 This is more common in runners.

 In addition to pain, an injury to the ankle will usually result in swelling, and sometimes bruising, too.
 Often, an individual will not be able to bear any weight on his or her ankle.

 If you cannot put weight on your ankle, can see swelling or redness, or are having moderate to severe ankle pain, you should stay off of your foot and seek medical treatment as soon as possible.